 Gyeonghwa Station (경화역)

-Gyeonghwa Station is a former train station and currently the other most famous spot for seeing Jinhae’s blossoms.
+Gyeonghwa Station is a former train station and currently the other most famous spot to go for the Jinhae Cherry Blossom Festival.
 They have it set up with Mugunghwa-style train and everyone gathers on the train tracks to take pictures.
 It was actually nice to see that in front of the train, people were lined up to take photos with it instead of the usual chaos!

 We actually drove over on our way out of the city and back to Suncheon.
 I believe there’s a shuttle bus you can take or, of course, you can walk the 3km.
 It was a cute area, and I swear it attracted all the couples who all somehow knew the exact, cutesy poses to do!